-In June 2020, we procured D&O insurance for a total aggregate premium of \$6,420, which payment was made in July 2020.
-Other than our procurement of D&O insurance, there were no material changes to our contractual obligations and commitments during the three months ended June 30, 2020 from those described under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Prospectus.
+In June 2020, we procured D&O insurance for a total aggregate premium of \$6.4 million, which payment was made in July 2020.
+Other than our procurement of D&O insurance, there were no material changes to our contractual obligations and commitments during the three months ended September 30, 2020 from those described under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Prospectus.

-Critical Accounting Policies and Significant Judgments and Estimates the disclosure of contingent assets and liabilities at the date of the unaudited condensed consolidated financial statements and the reported amounts of expenses during the reported periods.
+Critical Accounting Policies and Significant Judgments and Estimates

+This management's discussion and analysis is based on our unaudited condensed consolidated financial statements, which have been prepared in accordance with U.S. generally accepted accounting principles.
+The preparation of these unaudited condensed consolidated financial statements requires us to make judgments and estimates that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the unaudited condensed consolidated financial statements and the reported amounts of expenses during the reported periods.
 We base our estimates on historical experience, known trends and events, and various other factors that we believe to be reasonable under the circumstances.
 Actual results may differ from these estimates under different assumptions or conditions.
 On an ongoing basis, we evaluate our judgments and estimates in light of changes in circumstances, facts, and experience.
 The effects of material revisions in estimates, if any, will be reflected in the consolidated financial statements prospectively from the date of change in estimates.